Ovundiano/Rose-Garden-/README.md

 - [GitHub](https://github.com/) was used to host the code of the website.
 - [Git](https://git-scm.com/) was used for the version control of the website.
 - [Tinypng](https://tinypng.com/) was used for resizing images.
+- [GitHub Pages](https://github.com/Ovundiano/Rose-Garden-/deployments/github-pages) was used for the deployment of the webpage.
-- [Pinetools](https://pinetools.com/merge-images) was used for merging images.
+- [PineTools](https://pinetools.com/merge-images) was used to merge images.

 ## Acknowledgment